-- 4. Proposals for window replacement for buildings build prior to 1945 with complete altered elevations visible from a street or lane may be of different material other than wood.
+- 4. Proposals for window replacement for buildings built prior to 1945 with completely altered elevations visible from a street or lane may be of different material other than wood.
 Window design, configuration, proportions, and color must be harmonious to the building and immediate adjacent structures.
 These proposed applications shall be reviewed on a case-by-case basis. - 5.
-Replacement windows on secondary elevations not visible from a street or lane, of buildings that were built prior to 1945 shall match windows of the same period of the building, including design, configuration, detail, and dimensions.
-Materials can be either wood, metal, or metal clad.
+Replacement windows on secondary elevations not visible from a street or lane of buildings that were built prior to 1945 shall match windows of the same period of the building, including design, configuration, detail, and dimensions, but can be either wood, metal, or metal clad.
 Impact resistant windows matching dimensions, configuration, detail, and design are an acceptable alternative as replacements and shall have clear glazing.
-Laminated or insulated glass with non-reflectivity is acceptable, but spacers between layers of glass must match exterior muntins in color and dimension when applicable.
-For buildings where original windows were steel, aluminum windows are acceptable substitution.
-Details, including muntin profiles and reveal shall match period units.
-Tinted or colored glass is not Page 17 of 32
+Laminated Page 18 of 32 or insulated glass with non-reflectivity is acceptable, but spacers between layers of glass must match exterior muntins in color and dimension when applicable.
+For buildings where original windows were steel, aluminum windows are an acceptable alternative.
+Details, including muntin profiles and reveal shall match historic units.
+Muntin grids that match the same material and profile of any replaced historic window are required on the exterior of the glazing if the original included such grid.

-- allowed.
-Muntin grids that match the same material and profile of any replaced historic window are required on the exterior of the glazing if the original included such grid. - 6.
-Replacement windows on buildings or additions that were built in or after 1945 can be of different types, particularly buildings with jalousie and awning windows.
+6. Replacement windows on buildings or additions that were built in or after 1945 can be of different types, particularly buildings with jalousie and awning windows.
 Impact resistant windows, either wood, metal, or metal or composite clad, with matching opening dimensions, are an acceptable solution as replacements and shall have clear glazing.
 The use of double glass or insulated glass with non- reflectivity is acceptable.
-Tinted or colored glass is not allowed.

-Window units shall be set within openings in a manner to avoid the unit to be flush with the exterior wall. - 7.
-Replacement windows on buildings and additions build to historic buildings built under a State of Florida
+Tinted or colored glazing on elevations visible from the primary right of way is not permitted unless original glazing was historically tinted or colored.
+Considerations will be made for substantiated medical reasons or pursuant to F.S.
+163.04.
+Window units shall be set within openings in a manner to avoid the unit becoming flush with the exterior wall.

-Building Code must meet current Codes.
+- 7. Replacement windows on buildings and additions constructed under a State of Florida Building Code must meet current Codes.
 Efforts shall be made to use window units harmonious in design with adjacent historic buildings, particularly on visible elevations from a public right-of-way. - 8.
-The use of a window that is visually incompatible to the historic appearance of building or that obscures,

-- damages or destroys character-defining features of a contributing or historic building will not be allowed. - 9.
-Applications for window replacement must include, as minimum documentation, photos of existing windows, a drawing of the new window showing proportions and dimensions, type of window, manufacturer, type of glazing, pane configuration, material, munting profile, and color.
+The use of a window that is visually incompatible to the historic appearance of building or that obscures, damages or destroys character-defining features of a contributing or historic building is not allowed. - 9.
+Applications for window replacement must include, as minimum documentation, photos of existing windows, a drawing of the new window showing proportions and dimensions, type of window, manufacturer, type of glazing, pane configuration, material, muntin profile, and color.
 Location of each window and dimension of exterior reveal must also be included as part of the application.
-For window replacement in buildings individually listed in the National Register of Historic Places or for historic buildings with unique windows additional information may be required.

-B. Changes to window openings:
+For window replacement in buildings individually listed in the National Register of Historic Places or for historic buildings with unique windows additional information may be required. - B. Changes to window openings: